Local churches can do ministry because of the tithes and offerings from people who care. Without these donors, your church probably wouldn’t exist.

 A lot of churches spend a ton of time, energy, and money trying to attract NEW donors when what they should do is invest more in our existing donor base.
 It might seem like the way to increase giving is to reach new donors, but that’s not the case.
 Developing your existing donor base is a better strategy.

 Roger Carver recently said this: You have less than a 2% chance of a gift from a brand-new donor who doesn’t know you.
-But you’ve got a 20-40% chance of a gift from lapsed donor, and a 60-70% chance of a gift from an active donor.
+But you’ve got a 20-40% chance of a gift from a lapsed donor and a 60-70% chance of a gift from an active donor.

 It’s not just about raising money or good stewardship.
 It’s about prayerful and thankful appreciation of those who support the church.